-The Association of College and Research Libraries sponsors a number of award programs on behalf of academic or research librarianship to recognize special achievements and outstanding publications and to foster professional growth.
+he Association of College and Research Libraries sponsors a number of award programs on behalf of academic or research librarianship to recognize special achievements and outstanding publications and to foster professional growth.
 Someone you know is deserving of special recognition for their contributions to academic and research librarianship.
 Take a moment to nominate these outstanding individuals so that they can get the recognition they deserve.

-Award-winning opportunities for members of ACRL are described on the following pages.
+Award-winning opportunities for academic libraries are described on the following pages.
 Please review the requirements for each award program and take note of the programs for which you or a colleague are eligible.

 General submission procedures.
-Unless otherwise indicated send nominations and applications to: Name of the Award, Association of College and Research Libraries/ALA, 50 East Huron Street, Chicago, IL 60611-2795.
+Unless otherwise indicated send nominations and applications to: Name of the Award, ACRL/ALA, 50 East Huron Street, Chicago, IL 60611-2795.

 Staff contact.
 If you have questions or need help in compiling information for a nomination, contact Mary Ellen K. Davis, (800) 545-2433; (800) 545-2444 in Illinois; (800) 545-2455 in Canada; or (312) 944-6780.
+FAX: (312) 440-9374.